 Dutch law requires all students, both EU and non-EU, who are staying longer than 4 months in the Netherlands to register at a Dutch Municipality.
 During the introduction programme the municipality of Rotterdam will be present at the university to register all international students who have found a room in Rotterdam.
 Please note that registration can also be done independently by making an appointment at the municipality.
-It is not mandatory to register during the introduction days.
-If you have found a room in another Dutch city, it will be your own responsibility to make an appointment and register yourself at the municipality of that city.

 - Rental contract / tenancy agreement

 - If you live in certain neighborhoods in Rotterdam you might need a housing permit (HVV).
 For more information about a housing permit check this website

 After students have registered with the municipality, they will receive a Citizen Service Number (Burgerservicenummer or BSN in Dutch).
 The Citizen Service Number (BSN) is a unique number which is required in order to be permitted to work, open a bank account, make use of a healthcare institution and any other affairs with Dutch government agencies.

 Please note that if you will be living in another Dutch city you might also need a birth certificate for the registration.
 Please check the website of the municipality that you will be living in for a list of requirements.